DestyNova/advent_of_code_2021/day17/retro.md

 ## Reflections

 * Again, thinking things through more carefully at the beginning and maybe drawing something on paper would have revealed that I needed to just figure out the y situation first.
+* Also, as demonstrated in my summary of part 2, pausing and speaking out loud what I'm trying to achieve can be more effective than [hacker typing](https://hackertyper.net).